 *This article discusses what happens if your soldier is KIA.
 It is not an easy subject to write about or read.
 You have been warned.*

-Before your soldier deployed, he completed paperwork that listed who he wanted to be notified in the event that he was injured or killed during deployment.
+Before your soldier deployed, he completed paperwork that listed who he wanted to be notified if he was injured or killed during deployment.

-Many times, this also includes directions of how to get to that home as well as who he wants to be there with the family member during notification.
+This also often includes directions on how to get to that home and who he wants to be there with the family member during notification.
 This may also be done at the pre-deployment briefing.

 If Your Soldier is Injured

-Many times, they will do everything possible to let the soldier notify you of his injury via a phone call.
-If for some reason he is unable to make this notification himself, someone from the unit will call you.
+They will often do everything possible to let your soldier notify you of his injury via a phone call.
+If for some reason, he cannot make this notification himself, someone from the unit will call you.

 If the injury is very serious, it is possible they will send someone to tell you in person.
-Check with your unit to find out what the protocol is for notification of injuries.
+Check with your unit to find out the protocol for notification of injuries.

 If your soldier has to leave his current location for medical treatment, he will most likely be transported to Germany.
-Whether or not you are able to go depends on the seriousness of the injury and how long he will be in Germany.
+Whether or not you can go depends on the seriousness of the injury and how long he will be in Germany.